kaijiaxu/kjprojects/README.md

 # kjprojects
 Python Projects done by Kaijia Xu
 - Calculator
+  - Simple calculator with addition, subtraction, multiplication, division and averaging functions
 - CharadesBot
+  - Code used in building a telegram bot which allows users to play the game Charades with their friends.
+Deployed using Heroku.
 - Connect4
+  - Play the game Connect4
 - Guess the Word (version 1)
 - Guess the Word (version 2)
+  - Using the method of arrays
 - Tic-Tac-Toe